-Expenditure was £9.529m against capital budgets of £13.099m approved for the year.
-This is an £3.570m under/overspend.
-The Medium-Term Financial Plan (MTFP) already requested £2.843m be slipped to future years.
+Expenditure was £4m against capital budgets of £11.1m approved for the year.
+This is an £7.1m underspend.

 There have been significant underspends in capital during the year.
 This has been due to delayed starts in projects and slower spend than anticipated.